This document describes how to request, install, trust, and renew certain types of certificates on Cisco ASA Software managed with ASDM.

 The Secure Socket Layer (SSL), Transport Layer Security (TLS) and IKEv2 rfc7296 for EAP authentication protocols mandate that the SSL/TLS/IKEv2 server provides the client with a server certificate for the client to perform server authentication.
 It is recommended to use trusted third-party CAs to issue SSL certificates to the ASA for this purpose.

 Cisco does not recommend use of a self-signed certificate because of the possibility that a user could inadvertently configure a browser to trust a certificate from a rogue server.
-There is also the inconvenience to users to have to respond to a security warning when it connects to the secure gateway.
+Users can encounter security warnings when connecting to the secure gateway, which can disrupt their workflow.

 When a trusted CA certificate is installed, it can be used to authenticate different types of VPN connections using certificate authentication.
-It is controlled withvalidation-usage
+It is controlled with validation-usage trustpoint command (Configuration > Device Management > Certificate Management >CA Certificates >Add -> More Options... > Advanced > select Validation Usage options).

 The validation-usage types are: